Denis Hurley (bishop): ICEL

 Hurley took a special interest in the active participation of all the baptized in the church’s liturgy, especially the Mass.
 In 1975, Hurley was elected chair of the International Commission on English in the Liturgy (ICEL), a post to which he was re-elected until 1991.
 His work with Msgr.
 Frederick McManus of Catholic University in Washington led to a plan that a number of English speaking conferences would join together to prepare a single text for proposed use all over the world.
-In 1965 Pope Paul VI named Hurley to the Consilium for the Implementation of the Constitution on the Sacred Liturgy.
+In 1965 Pope Paul VI named Hurley to the Consilium (Council for the Implementation of the Constitution on the Sacred Liturgy).
 In 1975 as ICEL chairman, he oversaw the completion of the four-volume breviary.
 Hurley frequently registered his disappointment at the reorganisation of ICEL under the auspices of the newly established Vatican office Vox Clara, as mandated by Pope John Paul II's instruction Liturgiam authenticam.

-Social justice
+South African political involvement

 According to Anthony Egan, "Prohibited during Dutch rule, coolly tolerated by the British, and treated with intense suspicion after the Union of South Africa in 1910, the Church was (unsurprisingly) cautious in challenging apartheid.
 With the majority of its clergy foreign-born and thus vulnerable to deportation, it was encouraged even by the Vatican to ‘play it safe’ after the 1948 National Party election victory.
 But Hurley, a white South African by birth, ... thought differently."

 Hurley was an outspoken opponent of apartheid, and was a driving force in a 1957 declaration by the bishops of South Africa that described apartheid as "intrinsically evil".
 In the late 1970s Hurley held a daily silent protest, standing in front of the central Durban Post Office for a period each day with a placard expressing his opposition to apartheid and the displacement of people from their homes.
 In 1984 Hurley was charged with contravening the South African police act by publishing information which the government alleged to be untrue about atrocities committed in Namibia by the South African military unit known as Koevoet.
 He received many death threats and was at times subject to house arrest.
 On three occasions bombs went off near his residence.
 The state withdrew the charges later and settled a claim by the Archbishop for damages out of court, paying him R 25,000.
 Due to his commitment to social justice, the Denis Hurley Peace Institute, an associate body of the Southern African Catholic Bishops Conference, was named in his honour.
 Hurley also worked to assist young men who for reasons of conscience were opposed to joining the South African military.